helloiamoliver/11ty-japan/posts/day-7-onwards.md

 ---

 > Out in the country
-> The soft patter of the rain
+> Soft pattering of the rain
 > The sunset aglow